Menu Octopus Deploy

 License: Commercial

-• Workflow automation: Automates complex workflows from code to deployment, enabling agile development practices and reducing manual intervention.
+• Workflow automation: Automates tasks from code commit to deployment.

 Bamboo